CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.1.3 Patch and Change Management.txt

 ### 2 9 Misjudgment of the relevance of patches and changes

 If changes are prioritized incorrectly, for example, unimportant patches could be installed first.
 On the other hand, important patches will be installed too late and vulnerabilities will persist for longer.
 Patch and change management is often supported by software-based tools.
-These tools can also contain software errors, making insufficient or incorrect information about a change.
+These tools may also contain software errors, making inadequate or incorrect information about a change.
 If the information that such a tool makes about a change is not checked and tested for plausibility, there may be differences between the actual and assumed implementation of changes.

 ### 2 10 Manipulation of data and tools in change management